 Children’s Specialist Services

-Children's Specialist Services is a team of specialist teachers, children’s therapists and children and family support workers that offers a range of services including: help when a child is first diagnosed, assessments and advice to help children learn and develop, plus extra support at times of crisis and transition.
+Children's Specialist Services is a team of specialist teachers, children’s therapists and children and family support workers which offers a range of services including: help when a child is first diagnosed; assessments and advice to help children learn and develop; early intervention and developmental play services; plus extra support at times of crisis and transition.

 Community resource centres